We teach kitesurfing, land buggy lessons and stand up paddleboarding on the South East coast of England.

 What does this mean for you?
 It means that we can teach in almost every single wind direction the forecast can throw at us!
 Meaning far less chance of your lesson being cancelled.

 We review the forecast the day before your lesson goes ahead and will send you a text letting you know if it will be held at Camber or Greatstone so that you can arrange suitable transport options.

 You will need your own transport to get to both of our locations as we cannot offer a lift so please check you can get here if your lesson is in Camber or here for Greatstone lessons easily before booking.

-It’s no secret that the beaches we use; Camber Sands, Greatstone and Winchelsea, are the best and most popular kitesurfing beaches on the south and east coast.
+It’s no secret that the beaches we use are the best and most popular kitesurfing beaches on the south and east coast.
 Offering miles of sand, world class wind stats, shallow seas and safe conditions, they are perfect for learning and progressing in kitesurfing.

 South Coast Weather

 Due to the nature of our sports, the weather is very important and we rely heavily on Mother Nature.